-Dates, Acts of Parliament and lists of tonnages carried all help give a framework to understanding waterway’s history, but there are other sources.
+Dates, Acts of Parliament and lists of tons carried all help give a framework to understanding waterway’s history, but there are other sources.
 Some canal trade lasted into the age where photography became domestic and we have images of boats at work.
-The Stroudwater, like many smaller waterways has few paintings, but it does have a good paper record and and also a unique record of its own.
+The Stroudwater, like many smaller waterways has few paintings, but it does have a good paper record and also a unique record of its own.

 Poetry hardly touches the waterways throughout their history.
 There are no great romantic ballads of the heroic struggle of coal barges on the Grand Union Canal compared to say Masefield’s poems about life at sea.
 The Stroudwater has however Ivor Gurney’s poem ‘The Lock Keeper’ which brings to life the human side of working on a canal.
 Too often the people who actually made canals work don’t get their voice heard.
 Here the ‘Tidesman’ or Lock Keeper at Framilode at the time of the First World War lives for us.

-'…..You might see him at morning by the lock-gates,
+'You might see him at morning by the lock-gates,

 Or busy in the warehouse on a multitude

 Of boat fittings, net fittings; copper, iron, wood,…’

 And duties without beginnings and without ends ….'

 This is from the longer form of the poem.
 The lock keeper is obviously someone Gurney envies because of the certainty of his life but also its variety and that it is set among countryside and country pursuits, things Gurney wanted but could never quite grasp.
 Gurney stayed with the lock keeper at Framilode in 1913 when he was recovering from a serious breakdown.
 He suffered from depression which would surface throughout his life and he would die in an institution in 1937.

 Gurney’s view is certainly affected by the calm he was seeking and found at Framilode, but he also captures the sounds and nature of the work.